sy77777en/CameraBench/README.md

 We introduce CameraBench, a large-scale dataset with over 150K binary labels and captions over ~3,000 videos spanning diverse types, genres, POVs, capturing devices, and post-production effects (e.g., nature, films, games, 2D/3D, real/synthetic, GoPro, drone shot, etc.).
 We showcase example annotations below:
 ![Demo GIF](./images/4.gif)

-### News
-[2025.04.26]🔥🔥🔥 We release both our fully fine-tuned and LoRA fine-tuned 7B models.
-[2025.04.24]🔥🔥🔥 We release a test set containing over 1,000 videos, each paired with captions and questions.
-32B and 72B Models are coming soon.

 ---